jaraymsft/MixedRealityToolkit-Unity/Documentation/Architecture/InputSystem/ControllersPointersAndFocus.md

 [A pointer](xref:Microsoft.MixedReality.Toolkit.Input.PokePointer) that is used to interact with game objects that support “near interaction touchable.”
-GameObjects support "near interaction touchable" when they have attach the [NearInteractionTouchable](xref:Microsoft.MixedReality.Toolkit.Input.NearInteractionTouchable) script.
+GameObjects support "near interaction touchable" when they have attached the [NearInteractionTouchable](xref:Microsoft.MixedReality.Toolkit.Input.NearInteractionTouchable) script.
 The PokePointer uses a SphereCast to determine the closest touchable (or in the case of interaction with UnityUI, enumerate through the list of NearInteractionTouchableUnityUIs).
 This type of pointer/NearInteractionTouchable combination is used to power things like the pressable buttons and the piano keys (in the hand interaction examples scene).